 Dangerous property can be much more than an eyesore.
 It can create injury and harm to others.
-Owners and property managers have a responsibility to maintain safe premises and when they fail in this responsibility, the injured may have a personal injury claim.
-If you or a loved one has been injured on dangerous or hazardous property, a Southern Indiana personal injury lawyer from my firm should be contacted for assistance in pursuing a claim.
-My firm has been successful in pursuing personal injury claims on behalf of those who have been seriously injured by the negligence of others.
-I am committed to the fight for their rights to full financial compensation.
+Owners and property managers have a responsibility to maintain safe premises, and when they fail in this responsibility, the injured may have personal injury claims.
+If you or a loved one has been injured on dangerous or hazardous property, contact me, Marc Sedwick.
+I am a southern Indiana personal injury lawyer who can assist you in pursuing a claim.
+At my firm, SedwickLaw, PC, I have been successful in pursuing personal injury claims on behalf of those who have been seriously injured by the negligence of others.
+I am committed to fighting for their rights to full financial compensation.